mscwilson/tracker_estate/tracker_details/js.md

 # FEATURES
-Snowplow API (tracker internals hidden inside Snowplow class) | no Remote configuration | no
+Snowplow API (tracker internals hidden inside Snowplow class) | no | the tracker internals are hidden though Remote configuration | no
 Multiple tracker instances | yes
 Track an event on multiple trackers at once | yes